Curriculum – FAQ

 We follow the IB Primary Years Programme (PYP) at our school.
 What can you offer us?

 We have aligned all 400 modules to the PYP programme which cover the six transdisciplinary themes.
 Please visit www.classesonline.mobi and select the Enquiry Based / PYP option to complete the free 3 day trial.

 We are an ACE school.
 What can you offer us?

 Is the curriculum aligned to my country?
 It looks like you are a South African company.

-This has been one of our successes over the last 19 years!
-We customise your curriculum to your local needs and requriements by taking the national curriculum for your country and aligning it with ICT skills that have been benchmarked.
+This has been one of our successes since 1994!
+We customise your curriculum to your local needs and requirements by taking the national curriculum for your country and aligning it with ICT skills that have been benchmarked.
 So your students will be covering local history, social studies and content and NOT overseas content!